pdf-raku/PDF-API6/README.md

                                :$text=False);  # unmap text matrix

 Options:

     - `:text` -  Treat as a text position on the page, i.e. un-transform against the current `TextMatrix` before un-transforming against the graphics matrix (`CTM`).

-   - `:!user` - Treat at a text position relative to current graphics, i.e. untransform only against the current `TextMatrix`
+   - `:!user` - Treat at a text position relative to current graphics, i.e. un-transform only the current `TextMatrix`

 This method maps transformed pairs of x-y coordinates back to original coordinates.